syntaxartisan/Public/README.md

 ### Scripts

-This folder contains various Powershell scripts that I've built.
+This folder contains various Powershell scripts and SQL samples that I've built.

 ### Projects